 Otherwise, in this guide, we’ll cover everything else that you need to know.
 We’ll provide a GPS-guided map, trail specs and a description of the hike.
 On top of that, we’ll tell you how to get to the Lluc Monastery and discuss accommodation options around that area.

-Other than reading this guide, you can watch footage of the trail below.
-For your convenience, when you press play on the Mallorca hiking video, it’ll start at the section showing the Puig Tomir hike from the Lluc Monastery.
+Other than reading this guide, you can watch footage of the trail on our Mallorca hiking video.

 For other epic day hikes in the Tramuntana Mountains, read our guides on Camí de l’Arxiduc, Puig de l’Ofre and Puig de Galatzó.
 Alternatively, read our Mallorca hiking guide, where we talk about the nine best day hikes in Mallorca.

 The Puig Tomir hike from the Lluc Monastery is one of the most popular trekking adventures in Mallorca.
 Also known as Puig de Tomir, this mountain is 1,103 metres above sea level.
 Summiting Puig Tomir does involve some challenging climbing, which involves negotiating a steep scree chute.
 But, it’s all worth the effort once you reach the summit of the mountain.
 You’ll enjoy marvellous views of the Tramuntana range with particularly good views of Puig Major and Puig de Massanella – Mallorca’s two highest mountains.

 As mentioned, Beck and I did a slightly modified version of the typical route starting from the Lluc Monastery.
 Overall, we mostly followed the typical route.
 It was just at the early stages, where we took a detour, an extension if you will, to take in the Es Camell landmark.
 We’ll describe this route modification below.